canonical/k8s-snap/docs/src/_parts/cis/master.md

 Follow the Kubernetes documentation and set the desired limits in a configuration file.
-Then, edit the API server pod specification file /var/snap/k8s/common/args/kube-apiserver and set the below parameters.
+Then, edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver and set the below parameters.
 --enable-admission-plugins=...,EventRateLimit,...
 --admission-control-config-file=<path/to/configuration/file>